brikis98/yevgeniy-brikman-homepage/_posts/2024-01-29-the-shape-of-water.md

 - An interesting setting: Italy in the 90s, mafia, police, etc.

-- Montalbano is a reasonably interesting character (despite meeting just about all the detective cliches of being a lone man who drinks to much, never sleeps, etc).
+- Montalbano is a reasonably interesting character (despite meeting just about all the detective clichés of being a lone man who drinks too much, never sleeps, etc.).

 - Decent writing, plotting, and pacing.

 ## The not so good

-- The plot felt overly convoluted and you never really got a satisfying reveal.
+- The plot felt overly convoluted, and you never really got a satisfying reveal.

 ## Rating